JoaoFelipe/ipython-unittest/README.md

     def test_1_plus_1_equals_2(self):
         sum = 1 + 1
         self.assertEqual(sum, 2)

     def test_2_plus_2_equals_4(self):
         self.assertEqual(2 + 2, 4)
 ```

-Second magic is `%%unittest_testcase`.
+The second magic is `%%unittest_testcase`.
 This magic creates a testcase with
 functions defined in the cell and execute it.

 ```python